tao-bai/attack-and-defense-methods/README.md

 7.  `CVPR` [Defense Against Adversarial Attacks Using High-Level Representation Guided Denoiser](./2018/Defense_Against_Adversarial_Attacks_Using_High_Level_Representation_Guided_Denoiser.md)
 8.  `ARXIV` [Evaluating and understanding the robustness of adversarial logit pairing](./2018/Evaluating_and_understanding_the_robustness_of_adversarial_logit_pairing.md)
 9.  `CCS` [Machine Learning with Membership Privacy Using Adversarial Regularization](./2018/Machine_Learning_with_Membership_Privacy_Using_Adversarial_Regularization.md)
+10. `ARXIV` [On the robustness of the cvpr 2018 white-box adversarial example defenses]
+11. `ICLR` [Thermometer Encoding: One Hot Way To Resist Adversarial Examples]
+12. `IJCAI` [Curriculum Adversarial Training]
+13. `ICLR` [Countering Adversarial Images using Input Transformations]
+14. `CVPR` [Defense Against Adversarial Attacks Using High-Level Representation Guided Denoiser]
+15. `ICLR` [Towards Deep Learning Models Resistant to Adversarial Attacks]
+16. `AAAI` [Improving the Adversarial Robustness and Interpretability of Deep Neural Networks by Regularizing Their Input Gradients]
+17. `NIPS` [Adversarially robust generalization requires more data]
+18. `ARXIV` [Is robustness the cost of accuracy? - {A} comprehensive study on the robustness of 18 deep image classification models.]
+19. `ARXIV` [Robustness may be at odds with accuracy]

 ### 2019
 1. `NIPS` [Adversarial Training and Robustness for Multiple Perturbations](./2019/Adversarial_Training_and_Robustness_for_Multiple_Perturbations.md)